-If a price of a given commodity is $6.42 and we want to round it down to the nearest value divisible by 5 cents, we will use the FLOOR function in excel
+If the price of a given commodity is $6.42 and we want to round it down to the nearest value divisible by 5 cents, we will use the FLOOR function.

 How to Use FLOOR Function in Excel?

-FLOOR function is very simple and easy to use.
-Let understand the working of FLOOR in excel by some examples.
+It is very simple and easy to use.
+Let understand the working of the FLOOR Function by some examples.

 Suppose, we have a list of products with their selling prices, discount percentage, discounted price and we want the discounted prices to be rounded to the nearest multiple of the significance.

 For the given product list we want to round the discounted prices to 5 cents of significance.
-So, in order to calculate the Rounded price, we will use the FLOOR function in excel.
+So, in order to calculate the Rounded price, we will use the FLOOR function.

-We will use the FLOOR in excel to round off the value and the FLOOR formula in excel will be:
+We will use the FLOOR in excel to round off the value and the FLOOR formula will be:

-Applying the above FLOOR formula in excel to other cells, we have
+Applying the above FLOOR formula to other cells, we have

 We have a list of a sales team with their monthly sales.
 Each sales representative is allotted with the incentive price for every 1000$ sales which is 5% of the relevant sales amount, now we need to calculate the incentive amount that will be paid to the representative as an incentive at the end of the month.

-In order to find the relevant sales which have to be the nearest multiple of 1000, we will use the FLOOR function in excel with a nearest factor of 1000.
+In order to find the relevant sales which have to be the nearest multiple of 1000, we will use the FLOOR function in excel with the nearest factor of 1000.